jplace/grainzzz/src/site/grains/white-rice.md

   The term "white rice" can apply to many varities of rice.
 This page is specifically for cooking short/medium grain white rice.
 needToWash: "MAYBE"
-liquidToGrain: "1:1"
-liquidToGrainMarkers: true
+liquidMarker: "White Rice"
-setting: "White"
+setting: "White Rice"
-expectedCookTime: 90
+expectedCookTime: 60
 ---